UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 <img src="/module2/7x.png" style="width:60.0%" />

 Notes: In both cases the answer is seven times bigger.
-Most people find it is much easier to compare the length or position of the bars rather than the area of the circles.
-And for the circles, you also didn’t really know if you were supposed to compare the area or maybe the diameter.
-The examples on the previous two slides is from [Jeffrey Heer’s PyData talk](https://www.youtube.com/watch?v=hsfWtPH2kDg), a visualization researcher at the university of Washington whose research group also created Altair.
+Even if you guessed both of these exactly correct, most people find it is much easier to compare the length or position of the bars rather than the area of the circles.
+For the circles, you might even have hesitated at exactly what to compare when we said “how many time *larger*”, were you supposed to compare the area or the diameter?
+This is less ambiguous for bars as long as their widths are kept the same.

+This is important to keep in mind, especially when communicating to others via visualization, but also when creating plots for yourself.
+These two examples are originally from [Jeffrey Heer’s PyData talk](https://www.youtube.com/watch?v=hsfWtPH2kDg), who is visualization researcher at the university of Washington and whose research group created D3 and VegaLite (which Altair is based on).

 ---